Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

  rm /var/log/<file to be deleted>

+This step is applicable only if the earlier s3 sanity fails.
 Run the below mentioned script to delete the account and objects that were created as part of the earlier sanity.

 ::